 See our guest blog post on "Adaptation and Convergence in Regulatory Systems" at phylogenomics blog "This Tree of Life"

-We are starting up a new NIH grant on comparative genomics of vertebrates, and need replacements on our existing NIH grant on protein evolutionary dynamics.
-We are looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
-We are especially interested in candidates at the postdoctoral level.
+We are always looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
+We are especially interested in candidates at the postdoctoral level; please contact us well in advance to arrange funding.
 Contact David Pollock.

 A new version of PLEX (0.95) is up, along with a new extended user manual.